liushunyu/liushunyu.github.io/_pages/about.md

 News 🔥
 ======

 - Jul.
-2023: One papers was accepted by <a href="https://ecai2023.eu/" target="_blank" style="text-decoration: none">ECAI 2023</a>.
+2023: One paper was accepted by <a href="https://ecai2023.eu/" target="_blank" style="text-decoration: none">ECAI 2023</a>.
 - Jul.
-2023: One papers was accepted by <a href="https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=59" target="_blank" style="text-decoration: none">IEEE Transactions on Power Systems</a>.
+2023: One paper was accepted by <a href="https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=59" target="_blank" style="text-decoration: none">IEEE Transactions on Power Systems</a>.
 - Jul.
-2023: One papers was accepted by <a href="https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=6221021" target="_blank" style="text-decoration: none">IEEE Transactions on Systems, Man and Cybernetics: Systems</a>.
+2023: One paper was accepted by <a href="https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=6221021" target="_blank" style="text-decoration: none">IEEE Transactions on Systems, Man and Cybernetics: Systems</a>.
 - May.
-2023: One papers was accepted by <a href="https://kdd.org/kdd2023/" target="_blank" style="text-decoration: none">KDD 2023</a>.
+2023: One paper was accepted by <a href="https://kdd.org/kdd2023/" target="_blank" style="text-decoration: none">KDD 2023</a>.
 - Apr.
-2023: One papers was accepted by <a href="https://iclr.cc/Conferences/2023" target="_blank" style="text-decoration: none">ICLR 2023 Tiny Paper</a>.
+2023: One paper was accepted by <a href="https://iclr.cc/Conferences/2023" target="_blank" style="text-decoration: none">ICLR 2023 Tiny Paper</a>.
 - Nov.
-2022: One papers was accepted by <a href="https://aaai-23.aaai.org/" target="_blank" style="text-decoration: none">AAAI 2023</a>.
+2022: One paper was accepted by <a href="https://aaai-23.aaai.org/" target="_blank" style="text-decoration: none">AAAI 2023</a>.
 - Seq.
-2022: One papers was accepted by <a href="https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=69" target="_blank" style="text-decoration: none">IEEE Transactions on Knowledge and Data Engineering</a>.
+2022: One paper was accepted by <a href="https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=69" target="_blank" style="text-decoration: none">IEEE Transactions on Knowledge and Data Engineering</a>.

 <br>